 The only way Corbyn (or anyone else) could succeed is if he can establish that he can commandeer the support of a sufficient number of other MPs, such that they have more support than the Tory/DUP grouping.
 If necessary, this could perhaps be done by an Address or, as a last resort, via an Early Day Motion.

 If sufficient support to exceed the Tory/DUP total is achieved, the situation is transformed.
 This is because there is someone else who is clearly best placed to command the confidence of the Commons.
-The leader of the largest party, coalition or grouping must always be called by the Queen (even if they do not command an overall majority).
-Until the Tory/DUP total of 320 MPs is exceeded, Corbyn, or anyone else, cannot be best placed to command confidence.
+This post argues that the leader of the largest party, coalition or grouping must always be called by the Queen (even if they do not command an overall majority).
+Until the Tory/DUP total of 297 MPs is exceeded, Corbyn, or anyone else, cannot be best placed to command confidence.

 Incidentally, it is mistaken to think that the ex-PM advises or recommends to the Queen who should be the new PM.
 There is no need – and at the moment of appointment the ex-PM, by definition, has no standing to do so.